backups-obsidian/backup-obsidian-2/100 study-notes/114 AWS SOA/EBS SOA.md

 > [!question]- An EBS-backed Amazon EC2 instance has a data volume with a status of _impaired_. *I/O has also been disabled due to data consistency issues*.
 Which first step should a SysOps Administrator take to *recover the volume*?
 > *Perform a consistency check* on the volume attached to the instance.

+> [!question]- An Amazon EBS volume has a status of error.
+What can a SysOps Administrator do to bring the volume back online?
+> *Create a new volume from a recent snapshot*.